erpushpinderrana/dockerize-existing-drupal-project/README.md

 drush sql:dump --result-file=../backup.sql
 ```
 Here `backup.sql` is your mysql database backup file.
 It can different in your case.

 9. Now access your drupal project in browser.
 For example, in our case it would be below URL:
 ```
 http://localhost/drupal8/web
 ```
 We may create virtual host entry for above URL.
-10.

---WIP---
+With some browsers and operating systems any path ending in `localhost` will work automatically, otherwise you may need update your hosts file so your browser will know it's a local url.

+10. Also to exit from a container, just type `exit` in terminal.

 ## Issues and Resolutions